 Attendance at a comprehensive 8am team brief is mandatory to ensure the cath lab plan for the day is clear and understood.

-In addition to standard patient-specific information, team brief will confirm planned list, patient order, confirmation of patient pathway and recovery (Red, Amber, Covid -ve inpatients, Green).
+In addition to standard patient-specific information, team brief will confirm planned list, patient order, confirmation of patient pathway and recovery (Red, Amber, Green, Purple).

 Confirmation of staff understanding of their roles, expectations and needs

+Discussion of learning from the previous debrief

 Following Team Brief the Cath Lab coordinator will phone Evan Jones to take a verbal handover of the first two patients (CRM, intervention).